JimZhang37/cloud-devops-project-5-capstone/README.md

 * [Diary](#Diary)

 # Description
-It's an automated proecess to deploy a website into a k8s cluster.
-If it's the first time the application is deployed, you can you the branch `master`.
+It's an automated process to deploy a website into a k8s cluster.
+If it's the first time the application is deployed, you can use the branch `master`.
 It will deploy the application in a cluster, assign a DNS name to it.
 When the deployment is done, you will see the application in the URL.

-If you modified your application, you can checkout to branch `greenversion` and run the pipeline again.
+If you modified your application, you can checkout to a new branch, `greenversion`.
+After you modify your website's source code, you can run the pipeline again.
 It will deploy the new version to the same k8s cluster, but a new k8s service, loadbalancer, etc. will be created for it.
-At the end of the deployment, the DNS name will be assinged to the green stack.
+At the end of the deployment, the original DNS name, which was assigned to the previous version, will be assinged to the green stack.

 After the green deployment, the blue stack is still available, since its service is not uninstalled.
 If anything bad happens, you can still switch back to the old stack.

+The pipelines in both green and blue stacks are the same.
+So when you want to make furhter change to your website, you dont' need to change the pipeline.
+The only thing you have to do is to change the source code for the web site.

 # Branches
 * master: it's the branch to deploy blue stack.